 Michael Mosier Defeat DIPG Foundation and The ChadTough Foundation share a common mission: to find a cure for DIPG.
 In 2017, we decided that we can best achieve this objective by working together to fund the most promising DIPG research.
-In the first two years of our grant program, we made grants of more than $3.3 million to 13 researchers.
+In the first three years of our grant program, we made grants of more than $6.1 million for 23 research projects.
 You can read more about those grants here.

 We are committed to building the most comprehensive grant program for funding DIPG research.
-To achieve this goal, we are now offering three types of grants:
+To achieve this goal, we offer three types of grants:

 1. Fellowship: designed to encourage outstanding scientists to choose a career involving DIPG research.